 Fees and charges for Reprint/changes in PAN Card in India

 It is possible for an individual to lose/damage his/her PAN card or find himself/herself in a position where changes or corrections are needed in an existing card.
-In such cases an individual will have to pay a fee of Rs.107 (processing fee of Rs.93 plus 14.5% service tax).
+In such cases an individual will have to pay a fee of Rs.110 (processing fee of Rs.93 plus 18% Goods & service tax).
 This fee is applicable only if the communication address is within India, with different rates applicable if the communication address is overseas.

 Fees for New/reprinted PAN card for individuals residing abroad

 A booming Indian economy has attracted a number of foreign players who are keen on carrying out business in the country.
 A PAN is mandatory for such entities, be it an organisation or an individual and they are required to go through the same process as a resident of India.
-The government charges a fee of Rs.989 to process and dispatch the PAN to entities with a communication address outside India.
-This amount can be broken down into three components, an application fee of Rs.93, a dispatch charge of Rs.771 and service tax to the tune of 14.5% on these two elements.
+The government charges a fee of Rs 1020.00 [ (Application fee Rs.93.00 + Dispatch Charges Rs.
+771.00) + 18.00% Goods & Service tax]. to process and dispatch the PAN to entities with a communication address outside India.

 The following modes of payments are permitted for PAN, with the communication address of an individual determining what modes are available to him/her.